-The winner of UCD ThesisIn3 goes on to represent UCD in the annual Universitas21 Three Minute Thesis Competition (3MT®), where they compete with researchers from all over the globe.
-The winner also receives a €250 One-For-All voucher and the two runners up each receive a €100 One-For-All voucher and serve as ambassadors for UCD research, with recordings of their presentations on the Graduate Studies website.
+The UCD winner will receive a €250 One-For-All voucher and the two Runners-Up will each receive a €100 One-For-All voucher and serve as ambassadors for UCD research, with recordings of their presentations on the Graduate Studies website.

-For full terms and conditions, please visit the Universitas 21 website.
+For full terms and conditions, please see UCD ThesisIn3 - Terms and Conditions.

 Winner – Sergei Katsuba, UCD Sutherland School of Law